jaspector

 A zoning permit is required for any new residential or non-residential structure, accessory structures above a de minimis threshold, grain bins, livestock feeding operations, developments in Special Flood Hazard Areas, and lot splits in Colfax County unincorporated area.

-Typical processing time is Varies by permit type and complexity; contact office for timeline estimates..
+Building permit processing times in unincorporated Colfax County, NE typically run Varies by permit type and complexity; contact office for timeline estimates..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Colfax County, NE.
 The following work is generally exempt: Agricultural structures on qualifying farmsteads: 20+ acres with $1,000+ annual farm products (Nebraska Revised Statute § 23-114.03); Routine repairs and maintenance that do not change the use, size, or location of a structure.
 Note: Exempt from county zoning permit does not mean exempt from state-level permitting (electrical, septic, stormwater, well registration).
 Agricultural exemption claims must be verified in writing with the Zoning Administrator before proceeding without a permit.
+When in doubt, confirm with the local building department before starting work.